Zaven Kouyoumdjian

+Before that Zaven was the face of The Munathara Initiative’s Sho Awlak.
+This debate show (2022 – 2024) brought together key national broadcasters to commit to public interest journalism.

 Zaven is married to Laury Haytayan and has two sons born in 2003 and 2007.

 Early years

 Zaven was born in Beirut on May 15, 1970 to Ardashes Kouyoumdjian and Souad Kaadi.
 He received his primary and secondary education at the AGBU's Demerjian School and the Armenian Evangelical College in Beirut.

 Education

 Zaven holds a master's degree in Communication Arts, a discipline concerned with advertising and media, from the Notre Dame University (NDU) in Zouk Mosbeh, Lebanon.
 He earned his bachelor's degree in Communication Arts from the Lebanese American University in Beirut.